 I remember one particular parent teacher conference where my mom was handed a failing report card and told by the teacher that I was stubborn.
 It was even in writing on the back of that report card, and it was true.
 I was stubborn!
 I still have that report card.
 What I'll never forget about that conference was my mom's response.
 It changed my life.
 My mom looked at that report card, then looked at the teacher and said, "Stubborn is good when you get it headed in the right direction."

 I grew up with different definitions of who I was.
 On the one hand I was a failing, stubborn brat.
 But love said that stubborn was good when you get it headed in the right direction.
 So many times the labels we grow up with are what we become.
-The world can steal our true identity-- what God says we are, and replace it with what it says we are.
+The world can steal our true identity—what God says we are and replace it with what it says we are.

 I could probably write a longer post about where NOT to find your identity.
 However, today we will look at where we SHOULD find our identity and what happens when we understand who God says we are.
 Before we proceed though, just a disclaimer.
 That teacher was well-meaning, young, right out of college, single and childless.
 I'm sure she'd never met a tough case like me.
-Now that she's older, married and has kids of her own, most likely her perspective has changed.
+Now that she's older, married and has kids (and grandkids) of her own, most likely her perspective has changed.

 Your identity and how you see yourself, is quite often shaped by your early life experiences, as mine was.
 Hopefully, you had a great childhood and you have a healthy self-image.
 But maybe you heard the voices that said things that made you doubt your self worth and who you really are.
 Maybe your identity was shaped by those voices.
 If that's you, this post is especially written with you in mind!